lyushenhuan/lyushenhuan/content/publication/lyu2022depth/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Advances in Neural Information Processing Systems 32*, pp. 5531-5541, Vancouver, CA, 2019.
+publication: In *Advances in Neural Information Processing Systems 35*, in press, 2022.
-publication_short: In *NeurIPS'19*
+publication_short: In *NeurIPS'22*

-abstract: In this paper, we formulate the forest representation learning approach named casForest as an additive model, and show that the generalization error can be bounded by O(ln m/m), when the margin ratio related to the margin standard deviation against the margin mean is sufficiently small.
-This inspires us to optimize the ratio.
-To this end, we design a margin distribution reweighting approach for the deep forest model to attain a small margin ratio.
-Experiments confirm the relation between the margin distribution and generalization performance.
-We remark that this study offers a novel understanding of casForest from the perspective of the margin theory and further guides the layer-by-layer forest representation learning.
+abstract:

 # Summary.
 An optional shortened abstract.
 summary: we formulate the forest representation learning approach named casForest as an additive model and prove a margin-based bound.